RebeccaHartley/castle-farm/content/farming.md

 ## Current Crop

-The land has grown various arable crops over the years and is currently harvesting malting barley, both Marris Otter a winter barley crop and Golden Promise a spring barley crop, winter wheat, linseed for oil and wild flowers.
+The land has grown various arable crops over the years and is currently harvesting malting barley, Marris Otter and Venture, both winter barley crop varieties and Golden Promise a spring barley crop, winter wheat and wild flowers.
 As part of the harvest, hay and straw are also produced and enjoyed by many a local animal.